richchapler/AzureSolutionsDocumentation/docs/curricula/AI_Vision.md

 #### 5.2.2 Pro Code

-Below is an example Pro Code section for Exercise 5.2 – Add Dense Captions to Images – modeled after the 5.1 Pro Code.
-You can copy and paste these steps and code cells into your Jupyter Notebook.

----

 ##### Step 1: Update Environment Variables

 Open your `.env` file with your preferred text editor and append the following line: